 - The groups currently meet via Zoom, and participants are free to work with their cameras on or off, or to go offline during the work period.

 - To register for an Accountability Group at the ARC, log into the ARC Scheduler with your HarvardKey.

 - If you do not see an ARC coach-led group that meets your needs, feel free to email Graduate Academic Coach Dorothy Bisbee with a request.
-Or please complete this short survey and note that you are seeking a coach-facilitated group.

 ARC Productivity to PhD Accountability Groups for Dissertation Writers